-Truly Nature’s Mecca, Indian River is the ideal location to boat, fish, hunt, camp, bike, golf, kayak, canoe, raft, tube, sail, snowmobile, ORV, Motorcycle, ski, bird watch, mushroom hunt, hike, skate, dine, and shop.
+Truly Nature’s Mecca, Indian River is the ideal location to boat, fish, hunt, camp, bike, golf, kayak, canoe, raft, tube, stand up paddle board, sail, snowmobile, ORV, Motorcycle, ski, bird watch, mushroom hunt, hike, skate, dine, and shop.
 By water or by land, quiet sport or motor, fun with nature is certain with so many activities available to you.
 Visit our Things to Do List Drop Down Menu – click here.

 While in Indian River, we offer accommodations of all types.
 Enjoy your perfect dining experience at our many restaurants and bars.
 Spend your day shopping with our downtown retailers.
-Visit our online Member Directory to search local businesses.
+Visit our online Member Directory to search local businesses – click here.

-We hope you enjoy your stay in our beautiful Northern Michigan community where all trails lead to Indian River!
+We hope you enjoy your Michigan Vacation Getaway in our beautiful Northern Michigan community where all trails lead to Indian River!
 Call us at 231-238-9325 or Click here to visit our Contact page.

 Enjoy the North Central State Trail, a beautiful 62 mile hiking, biking and snowmobiling trail, which passes through Indian River as it connects Gaylord to Mackinaw City.
 Up for ORVing, Motorcycling or snowmobiling; check out Tomahawk Trails which provides miles of scenic wilderness.
 Hunt, fish and play in 180,000+ acres of State Land including the Mackinaw State Forest and lovely Pigeon River Country State Forest, home to Michigan’s only free ranging Elk Herd, the largest herd east of the Mississippi.
 Visit the world’s tallest wooden Crucifix at Cross in the Woods.